SQLite Where

 SQLite compares the values stored in the AlbumId column with a literal value 1 to test if they are equal.
 Only the rows that satisfy the condition are returned.

-When you compare two values, you must ensure that they are the same data type.
-You should compare numbers with numbers, string with strings, etc.
+When comparing two values, you need to ensure they are the same data type.
+You should compare numbers with numbers, string with strings, and so on.

 In case you compare values in different data types e.g., a string with a number, SQLite has to perform implicit data type conversions, but in general, you should avoid doing this.